Merovius/website-review/content/posts/2022-05-16-calculating-type-sets.markdown

 bit of long division and it either divides it, or it does not.

-It turns out, that every problem which is efficiently *solvable* is also efficiently *decidable*.
+It turns out, that every problem which is efficiently *solvable* is also efficiently *verifiable*.
 You can just calculate the solution and compare it to the given one.
 So every problem in P is also in NP[^2].
-But it is [a famously open question](https://en.wikipedia.org/wiki/P_versus_NP_problem) whether the opposite is true - that is, we don't really *know*, if there are problems which are hard to solve but easy to decide.
+But it is [a famously open question](https://en.wikipedia.org/wiki/P_versus_NP_problem) whether the opposite is true - that is, we don't really *know*, if there are problems which are hard to solve but easy to verify.

 This is hard to know in general.
 Because us not having *found* an efficient algorithm to solve a problem does not mean *there is none*.
 But in practice we